 Hayley joined up with the InterSCT team in April, 2017, serving as a phenomenal guide through the refugee world in Greece.
 The trip was underwritten by the University of Newcastle, Australia.
 (By the way, those are falafels she’s holding up, cooked by Syrian refugees on the island of Chios.)

 MIGRANT, ASYUM AND REFUGEE RESOURCES IN THE U.S.

 If you’d like to either volunteer or support humanitarian efforts related to the U.S./Mexican border, the list below includes just some information about each of these worthy organizations to get you started, (edited, cut and pasted from their sites) to get a sense of what they’re about.
 Most are volunteer-based and provide legal, socio-medical and other support services.
 Please visit their websites to learn about other aspects of their work.
 All of them have links on their sites for making donations.

-SANCTUARY CARAVAN coordinates volunteers specifically related to the caravan aiming for the U.S. border in the winter of 2018/2019. https://www.sanctuarycaravan.org/getinvolved
+SANCTUARY CARAVAN coordinates volunteers specifically related to the caravans that have been aiming for the U.S. border since 2018. https://www.sanctuarycaravan.org/getinvolved

 Here are some resources listed in Yes!
 Magazine: